-While there is some disagreement about what exactly causes trigger points, what gets rid of them is without doubt; deep tissue massage and plenty of magnesium (I use this one, you can get it for 25% off plus free shipping).
+While there is some disagreement about what exactly causes trigger points, what gets rid of them is without doubt; deep tissue massage (whether manually or with a massage gun).

-A deep, tissue massage is a specific set of techniques used to get inside and break up the knots, or more specifically the abnormal connective adhesions that artificially bind together two tissues that should be separate..
+A deep tissue massage is a specific set of techniques used to get inside and break up the knots, or more specifically, the abnormal connective adhesions that bind together (also called a triggerpoint).

 This Is Going To Hurt

 According to Wikipedia, deep, tissue massage “sessions are often quite intense as a result of the deliberate, focused work.”
-About.com describes the technique this way, “Massage therapists may use fingertips, knuckles, hands, elbows, and forearms during the deep tissue massage.”
 This type of massage is more like what you’re used to getting from your older brother when mom wasn’t looking.

 Sometimes you just gotta suck it up.